Skip to main content

 "Aniruddha?"
 Trilochan frowned, staring at Aniruddha's straight face.
 A flicker of hope made Trilochan smile.

 "I will go write a letter to Bondita.
-She has to come for the wedding."
+She has to come to the wedding."
 Trilochan looked happy.
 "Then we will talk to her."

 "Jetha Moshai."
 Trilochan stopped at the threshold as Aniruddha called after him.
 "I have a better idea."
 Trilochan raised his eyebrows in question.